Your Local Service Center:

 Exterior door swing has a significant effect on the safety and security of your building.
 Because hinges are an obvious weak point, most residential buildings have inward swinging doors.
 This means the hinges are inside rather than outside the building, in order to prevent burglars from gaining access to them.

-However, in commercial buildings, inward swinging doors are a potential safety risk.
+However, in commercial buildings, inward swinging entrance doors are a potential safety risk.
 While residential buildings contain only a handful of people, commercial buildings can contain hundreds or even thousands.
 This can be a problem during an emergency.
 As people rush to the exit, there may not be enough room to pull the door open.
 In order to ensure everyone can exit quickly, exterior doors swing outwards in commercial buildings.

 To protect against burglars, hinges on commercial exterior doors are either concealed or protected.
 This significantly increases their cost, another reason residential buildings prefer inward swinging doors.